Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Abstract

 \section{Abstract}

-This work discusses the solution of partial differential equations (PDEs) using matrix product states (MPS).
-The study focuses on the search for the lowest eigenstates of a Hamiltonian equation, for which five algorithms are introduced: imaginary-time evolution, steepest gradient descent, an improved gradient descent, an implicitly restarted Arnoldi method, and density matrix renormalization group (DMRG) optimization.
-The first four methods are engineered using a framework of limited-precision linear algebra, where operations between MPS and matrix product operators (MPOs) are implemented with finite resources.
-All methods are benchmarked using the PDE for a quantum harmonic oscillator in up to two dimensions, over a regular grid with up to $2^{28}$ points.
-Our study reveals that all MPS-based techniques outperform exact diagonalization techniques based on vectors, with respect to memory usage.
-Imaginary-time algorithms are shown to underperform any type of gradient descent, both in terms of calibration needs and costs.
-Finally, Arnoldi-like methods and DMRG asymptotically outperform all other methods, including exact diagonalization, as problem size increases, with an exponential advantage in memory and time usage.
+This work presents a comparative study of new and existing optimization and diagonalization methods for solving time-independent partial differential equations (PDEs) using matrix product states (MPS) in the quantized tensor-train formalism (QTT).
+This study focuses on Hamiltonian equations, for which five algorithms are introduced: explicit imaginary-time evolution methods, steepest gradient descent in conventional and optimized forms, a power method, and an explicitly restarted Arnoldi method.
+The first five methods are engineered using a framework of limited-precision linear algebra, in which operators---i.e., the equation itself---and vectors are represented using matrix product operator (MPO) and matrix product state (MPS) formalisms, and where operator-vector multiplication and vector addition are approximated with limited resources.
+All methods are benchmarked using an exactly solvable PDE for a quantum harmonic oscillator in one and two dimensions over a regular grid with up to $2^{30}$ points and compared with the density matrix renormalization group (DMRG) method.
+Our study reveals that all MPS-based techniques exponentially outperform exact diagonalization techniques based on vectors regarding memory usage.
+Imaginary-time algorithms are shown to underperform any gradient descent in terms of calibration needs and costs.
+Finally, MPS DMRG and interpolated Arnoldi-like asymptotically outperform all other methods, including state-of-the-art vector-based exact diagonalization, with significant advantages in time and memory use.